Alejogb1/job-board/blog-data/how-can-continuous-and-nominal-attributes-best-be-utilized-for-target-prediction.md

 id: "how-can-continuous-and-nominal-attributes-best-be-utilized-for-target-prediction"
 ---

-Alright, let’s talk about target prediction using both continuous and nominal attributes.
+, let’s talk about target prediction using both continuous and nominal attributes.
 I've spent quite a bit of time on this particular problem in several projects, and it's definitely a balancing act.
 It's not always as straightforward as simply throwing everything into a model.

 So, when we're dealing with prediction problems, we often find ourselves juggling two types of features: continuous and nominal.
 Continuous attributes, think numerical values that can take any value within a range – temperature, income, or time spent on a webpage – while nominal attributes are categorical, like product types, user roles, or colors; they’re discrete, representing distinct groups without any inherent order.
 Successfully incorporating both into a predictive model demands careful preprocessing and feature engineering.